More Arts on Romney Marsh

 Books about Romney Marsh

 Marsh Ink Writers' are a small, informal group with an interest in creative writing.
 Our aim is to support members by reading their work, offering constructive advice and encouraging their aspirations to see their name in print.
 We hope to inspire members through our meetings and workshops.
 Regular daytime and evening meetings now being held in St Mary's Bay village hall.
 New members are very welcome.

 Emma Batten lives on Romney Marsh and loves to combine her interest in local history with creative writing.
 It's important to her that the historical details are accurate and to give her readers an authentic insight of life here on Romney Marsh, as well as creating believable plots.

-She has written two novels, Secrets of the Shingle which is based at Dungeness, Stranger on the Point also at Dungeness, A Place Called Hope, based around Hope Church of All Saints near New Romney.
-Her latest novel What the Monk Didn't See, based on the great Storm of 1287, is almost complete and she hopes to have it available to buy by August.
+She has written three historical novels, Secrets of the Shingle which is based at Dungeness, Stranger on the Point also at Dungeness, A Place Called Hope, based around Hope Church of All Saints near New Romney and her latest novel What the Monk Didn't See based on the great Storm of 1287 and But First Maintain the Wall based in Dymchurch.
+You can purchase all three books here.

-You can find out more about Emma and where to find her novels by visiting her website.
+You can find out more about Emma by visiting her website.

 Bennie Jane Cross